hakdo/sjefersuper/content/post/logging.md

 Yes, we can create some rules of thumb.
 Let's call them our 10 commandments of layer 7 security logging!

-1. Make it easy to tune verbosity of logging up and down according to neeed
+1. Make it easy to tune verbosity of logging up and down according to need
 2. Do create threat models and use them to figure out what to log
 3. Make sure the logs are sent tot a separate storage system that is not reachable from a compromised application (to avoid tampering)